 It should be noted that the Group has not exercised powers to make discretionary awards of retirement benefits in the event of early retirements.
-The approach set out in the joint Government Actuary's Department (GAD)-CIPFA paper "Assessment of Pension Liabilities Disclosures" as realised in the GAD model has been followed in order to satisfy the disclosure requirements of the Code.
+The approach set out in the joint Government Actuary's Department (GAD)-CIPFA paper "Assessment of Pension Liabilities viii.
+Fair Value Measurement

+Disclosures" as realised in the GAD model has been followed in order to satisfy the disclosure requirements of the Code.